 “There’s a lot of hokeyness and some truth to a lot of companies’ antiviral claims,” says Monticello.
 “Are they antiviral?
 In most cases, yes.
 From a technical side.
 But you cannot make those claims in the United States.
 It’s against the law, and you can be fined for doing so.”

-First, Monticello himself is working on developing the testing method to see if a fabric is effective specifically against SARS-CoV-2, the virus that causes COVID.
+Monticello himself is working on developing the testing method to see if a fabric is effective specifically against SARS-CoV-2, the virus that causes COVID.
 Problem number one?
 Most lab workers don’t have the facilities necessary to work safely with the virus.
-“There are technologies that could make antiviral textiles, but there aren’t technologies that exist to test against COVID.
-We can test against influenza, for example, so we are looking at identifying certain surrogate viruses that we can use to simulate the virus so we can safely test such textiles.”
+“There are some effective and safe technologies that could make antiviral textiles, but there are some great challenges when testing these technologies directly against the virus.
+We can test against influenza (H1N1), for example, so we are looking at identifying certain surrogate viruses that we can use to simulate the COVID virus so we can safely test such textiles.”
 After all, we wouldn’t want a team of fabric testers to suffer through COVID just so you and I can wear our antiviral ‘fits around town.

 But here’s where it gets tricky.
 You’ve probably heard some of your favorite activewear or outdoor brands celebrating antimicrobial technology that is meant to cut down on workout stank.
-While we can talk about odor control, brands can’t actually use the term antimicrobial in their labeling because that is what Monticello describes as an aesthetic claim vs. a health claim, which would make it subject to Environmental Protection Agency regulations.
+While we can talk about odor control, brands can’t actually use the term antimicrobial in their labeling because that is what Monticello describes as a health claim (versus an aesthetic claim) which would make it subject to Environmental Protection Agency regulations.
 Monticello points out that those rules are not as strict in places like China or India, so occasionally those sorts of claims might slip through.

 Why all the rules?
 As the WWD article states, “it can feel like the Wild West with hundreds of brands producing masks or clothing with antiviral claims going unchecked.”

 “Is your product EPA registered?
 If not, is it even safe to be used close to the skin?
-There are treatments like particle silver charging (that may kill viruses) but should it even be used on textiles?
+There are treatments like particle nano-silver charging (that may kill viruses) but should it even be used on textiles?
 Is the cure worse than the disease?
-You could also wrap yourself in bleach, but that might not be very good for you.”
+You could also wrap yourself in a shirt drenched in bleach, but that might not be very good for you.”

 That’s not to say that antiviral fabrics might not make their way to us eventually.
-Still, Monticello points out that if someone infected with the coronavirus were to sneeze on a piece of cotton cloth, the virus could live on the untreated cloth for up to six hours.
-These technologies might still allow it to live for thirty minutes.
+Monticello points out that if someone infected with the coronavirus were to sneeze on a piece of cotton cloth, the virus could remain infectious for up to six hours.
+These technologies might still allow it to survive for thirty minutes.

 Now, let’s talk about what you should be worried about.
 “Microbes are living things (versus a virus which isn’t and needs the host human cell to survive).
-If you can, be sure your clothes are treated with an antimicrobial agent before you wear them.
+If you can, be sure your clothes are treated with an EPA-registered antimicrobial agent before you wear them.
 Otherwise, the moment you wear something and wash it, you have contaminated it forever.
-We’ve done tests that show if you wash shirts and underwear together, microbes from underwear get onto the shirts and never go away.
+We’ve done tests that show if you wash shirts and underwear together, microbes from the underwear get onto the shirts and never go away.
 If your workout shirt isn’t treated with one of these technologies, within 20 minutes of starting your hot, sweaty workout, you’ve created a perfect environment for the bacteria that are already on that fabric to grow.”

 Part of the problem is that detergents aren’t what they used to be: We’ve removed many of their most “effective” ingredients because they are toxic, both to us and the environment.
 We’ve also lowered water temperatures, so they also don’t kill all the germs.
 “Essentially each piece of clothing develops its own ‘biome.’”

 So yes, you’ll be saving the planet, as well as saving your biome and that of the last few people who have used that towel.
-Luckily for all of us, Monticello is working with towel manufacturers who want to treat their products with antimicrobial agents.
+Luckily for all of us, Monticello and Consolidated Pathways are working with towel manufacturers who want to treat their products with EPA-approved antimicrobial agents.

 - How Often Should You Wash Your Hair During Coronavirus?
 Experts Weigh in